 Do I need unlimited broadband?

-It depends what you use the internet for, how often you use it and how many people there are in your household using it.
-If any of the following sound familiar to you, then you might want to consider getting an unlimited broadband deal, as you’d be likely to use up the monthlydownload allowance you get with a capped deal.
+If any of the following sound familiar to you, then you might want to consider getting an unlimited broadband deal, as you’d be likely to use up the monthly download allowance you get with a capped or limited deal.

-- You’re a family of browsers: everyone’s online a lot of the time, using various devices
+- You’re a family of internet users – everyone’s online all the time, using various laptops, phones and tablets

 - You live in a shared house and everyone uses the internet